MartonG11/corsac-orientation-exam-retake/javascript.md

 ### a, What's the difference between Array.prototype.forEach and Array.prototype.map?

+    The Array.prototype.forEach executes the given function once for each array element, so this not returns anything, it just calls the provided function on each element in the array.
+So this callback is mutating the calling array.

+    While the Array.prototype.map is creating a new array with the results of calling on every given element.
+So the map() method is also calling the function for every element, but it returns in a new array.

+    The Array.prototype.map returns an array, but the Array.prototype.forEach doesn't.

 ### b, Write an example usage of the map and forEach function.

+    let my_numbers = [1, 2, 3, 4];

+    forEach:

+    my_numbers.forEach( (num, index) => {
+        return my_numbers[index] = num * 3;
+    });

+    result: my_numbers = [3, 6, 9, 12]

+    map:

+    let triple = my_numbers.map(num => {
+        return num * 3;
+    });

+    result: doubled = [3, 6, 9, 12]